-- o applications for internal transfer or promotion (e.g., job postings), or the employer's use of previous knowledge obtained as a consequence of the applicant's prior employment with the employer; - o any actions taken by an employer pursuant to any federal law or regulation that expressly requires the disclosure or verification of salary history for employment purposes, or requires knowledge of salary history to determine an employee's compensation; - o background checks seeking non-salary-related information, provided employers specifically state that salary history information is not to be disclosed, and provided that, if the employer nevertheless receives salary history information, the employer shall not retain that information or consider it when determining salary, benefits or other compensation; - o salary history information that is publicly available; however, an employer may not "retain or consider" that information when determining the salary, benefits or other compensation to be offered to the applicant, unless the applicant voluntarily, without prompting or coercion, provided the employer with salary history.
+- Applications for internal transfer or promotion (e.g., job postings), or the employer's use of previous knowledge obtained as a consequence of the applicant's prior employment with the employer; - Any actions taken by an employer pursuant to any federal law or regulation that expressly requires the disclosure or verification of salary history for employment purposes, or requires knowledge of salary history to determine an employee's compensation; - Background checks seeking non-salary-related information, provided employers specifically state that salary history information is not to be disclosed, and provided that, if the employer nevertheless receives salary history information, the employer shall not retain that information or consider it when determining salary, benefits or other compensation; - Salary history information that is publicly available; however, an employer may not "retain or consider" that information when determining the salary, benefits or other compensation to be offered to the applicant, unless the applicant voluntarily, without prompting or coercion, provided the employer with salary history. - Inquiries regarding an applicant's experience with incentive and commission plans and the terms and conditions of the plans, provided the position includes incentives or commissions as a component of compensation, and provided the employer does not ask about prior incentive or commission earnings.